Snapshot

 Louis D. Hall explores the history behind one of Arthur Rothstein's finest photographs

-1895: A Remarkable Railway Crash in Paris post image
+A Remarkable Railway Crash at Montparnasse in Paris (1895) post image

 The day in 1895 when a locomotive ploughed through the wall of Montparnasse Station

-1865: Meet the Countess of Castiglione post image
+The Dazzling Countess of Castiglione (1865) post image

 In the 1860s, 'La Divine Comtesse' was considered the most beautiful woman of her day